New cross-platform .NET IDE

-Rider lets you open, edit, build, run and debug most kinds of .NET applications: desktop, web, libraries, services (with a notable exception of UWP and mobile apps that we can't run or debug so far).
-Applications that target Mono, such as Unity projects, are also supported, as well as the latest and greatest .NET Core applications.
+Rider lets you open, edit, build, run and debug most kinds of .NET applications: desktop, web, libraries, services (with a notable exception of UWP applications).
+Applications that target Mono, such as Unity and Xamarin, are also supported, as well as the latest and greatest .NET Core applications.

 ReSharper + IntelliJ platform

 Rider uses UI and multiple features of the IntelliJ platform, which powers IntelliJ IDEA, WebStorm, and other JetBrains IDEs.
 It's cross-platform, familiar to millions of developers, and provides core functionality such as VCS and database support.

 On top of that, we add ReSharper features: navigation and search, refactoring, code inspections, quick-fixes, and so on.
 We have spent 10+ years building a feature set that helps read, write and navigate large .NET codebases, and all this is now available to Rider users.

 Rider isn't jammed into a 32-bit process, which helps it gain deep insight into your code while still being responsive.
 Rider opens (and reopens) most solutions with almost zero latency.
 External changes to solution?
 Switching Git branches?
 Not a problem: Rider catches up quickly.

 When you edit code, our topmost priority is to make sure that you type as fast as your fingers are trained to, not only as fast as the IDE can process your input.